jaimerodriguez/holodemo/README.md

 1. Import your Vuforia Assets database
 	Note: If you want to use the one included with this demo, it is in the 3rdParty folder at the root of this repo.
 	1. Go to *Assets->Import Package->Custom Package*.
 Select **YodaImages.UnityPackage** to import the images database.
 	2. Click **Import** in the Import Dialog to import all the assets.
-This should import assets to the Streaming Assets folder and the Editor/QCAR folder.
+This should import all Vuforia assets to the *Streaming Assets* folder and the *Editor/QCAR* folder.

-1. Configure your Vuforia Key (Not needed with startup branch)
+1. Configure your Vuforia Key.
 	1. In the Vuforia menu, go to configuration.
 	2. In the App License Key, enter your license key obtained from Vuforia's license manager (https://developer.vuforia.com/targetmanager/licenseManager/licenseListing).